Ruthvicp/CommunityConnect_HackathonS18/README.md

 # CommunityConnect_HackathonS18
 A mobile application to share the latest news related to your community or ask questions to  community mates and also check maintenance records.
-This is a hybrid application, which runs on web/android/ios platforms.
+This is a hybrid application, which runs on web/android/ios platforms

-##Team Name: Eleven's Drifters
+## Team Name: Eleven's Drifters
-Members -
+Members:
 * Sneha Mishra
 * Cameron L'Ecuyer
 * Ruthvic Punyamurtula